Skip to main content Skip to footer

 Alabama’s Sweepstakes Casino Laws: Legal Status Explained

-Sweepstakes casinos are legal in Alabama because they avoid the three elements that define illegal gambling under state law:
+Sweepstakes casinos can operate in Alabama because they are built to avoid the three elements that usually define illegal gambling under state law: prize, chance, and consideration.
+The most important factor is consideration, meaning players cannot be required to pay for the chance to win.

 Compliance Requirement Description Key Implications